 Basics of Color Smoke Bomb Photography

 Smoke bombs, also known as smoke grenades, are a type of firework or pyrotechnic device.
 As such, they are regulated by many local governments.
 This affects not only where you can buy them but also where you can use them.
-Be sure to check with local authorities before planning a big shoot.
+Be sure to check with local authorities like fire departments and municipalities before planning a big shoot.
 National parks, for example, may not allow doing smoke bomb photography.

 Besides being used for smoke bomb pictures, these devices are widely used by paintball ranges as special effects.

-Top: Look for wire pull grenades that burn from only one end.
-Double ended bombs make more smoke but burn out quickly.
+Tip: Look for wire pull grenades that burn from only one end.
+Double-ended bombs make more smoke but burn out quickly.

 It's essential to look for "cold burning" smoke bombs.
 Other types get very hot as they discharge their smoke, which may make them impossible for the model to hold or challenging to control the trail and shape of the smoke cloud.
 Different types of smoke bombs and models last different lengths of time, but most bombs only last about 45 to 90 seconds.
 As such, smoke bomb pictures must be planned very carefully in advance.